 These were of two types, Elswick Pattern "T" and Vickers Mark "G".
 Elswick guns armed the Dante class while Vickers armed the Doria class.
-The guns for Cavour were manufactured in Italy by Vickers-Terni while those of Leonardo da Vinci were built by Armstrongs in Britain and those of Cesare were manufactured by the Italian branch of Armstrongs at Pozzuoli in Naples.
+The guns for Conte di Cavour were manufactured in Italy by Vickers-Terni, those of Leonardo da Vinci were built by Armstrongs in Britain and those of Giulio Cesare were manufactured by the Italian branch of Armstrongs at Pozzuoli in Naples.
 The mountings were all hydraulically operated.

 The delivery of these weapons was greatly delayed, the average being over one year later than planned.
-For Cavour, this delay would have been even longer, but guns intended for Doria were used when her construction was delayed.
+For Conte di Cavour, this delay would have been even longer, but the guns intended for Andrea Doria were used when her construction was delayed.

 In the 1930s many of these guns were bored out to 32 cm (12.6") for the reconstructed Cesare and Duilio class battleships, but some were retained in their original caliber and used in coastal artillery batteries.

-Mark "G" was a fully wire-wound type with inner A, A, B tubes, jacket and breech ring.
+Mark "G" was a fully wire-wound type with inner A tube, A tube, B tube, jacket and breech ring.
 Pattern "T" had an inner A tube, A tube in two parts joined by screwed collar, B tube and half-length wire, jacket and short breech ring.
 A pneumatically operated Welin breech block was used for both.

 Designation | 12"/46 (30.5 cm) Model 1909 |